-Enter the Mayflash / TigerGame driver is the Alternative to XBCD.
+Enter the Mayflash / TigerGame driver as the Alternative to XBCD.

-The reason why we looked into the Mayflash / TigerGame driver is a few years back we did a blog about the original Xbox controller and how to get these relics from the past working on your windows 10 box.
+The reason why we looked into the Mayflash / TigerGame driver is a few years back we did a blog about the original Xbox controller and how to get these relics from the past working on your Windows 10 box.
 It worked however it quickly became the most commented section on our blog and for those who commented there I want to say “Thank you!”
-Your input makes a very important impact in how we do things on our site, what works, and what doesn’t.
-It’s apparent that there’s a LOT of you guys out there that love your old school hardware.
+Your input makes a very important impact on how we do things on our site, what works, and what doesn’t.
+It’s apparent that there’s a LOT of you guys out there that love your old-school hardware.

 Feedback is important and issues were found.

 Along with the love and thanks, there was obvious frustration over the XBCD driver.
 But this had more to do with Windows 10 as an operating system than the driver itself.
 You see, the XBCD blog had to discuss some complicated issues.
 Such as Windows 64-bit you had to disable signature enforcement to install this driver as it predates signed drivers.

 In some desktops and laptops a feature-loaded called “Secure Boot” was also plaguing users with code 39 errors.
 Stripping out these layers of security from windows 10 is daunting for a new user and you shouldn’t have to fight with your OS over a joystick worth $10 bucks.
 So we started to scan the net to see if anyone actually made a signed version of the XBCD driver.
 We found something interesting!

 Mayflash with their Super Joy Box 9 (1-port) and Super Joy Box 10 (2-port)

 Mayflash is a company based out of Hong Kong China that addresses a problem in the video game industry that should have never existed in the first place.
 Which is making proprietary joysticks of one console work with another console.
 They answer the question of

 I really like my PlayStation 3 controller, can I use my controller on my xbox?